1990–91 Inter Milan season

+The 1990–91 Inter Milan season was the club's 82nd in existence and 75th consecutive season in Serie A, the top flight of Italian football, in which they finished 3rd.
+The club also competed in the 1990–91 Coppa Italia – which they were eliminated from in the quarter-finals – and the 1990–91 UEFA Cup, which they won, having beat fellow Serie A club AS Roma 2–1 in the final.

-Season
+Season summary

 Inter was thought to be a favourite for the Serie A title, having - between others - three world champions in their squad.
 Well placed in the league, the side also reached the quarter-finals of the UEFA Cup after comebacks against Rapid Wien and Aston Villa.
 Trapattoni's team managed to progress to the final, beating also Atalanta and Sporting Lisbon.
 Lost hopes for the Scudetto, due to losses from the Genoa sides in May, Inter saved the season by winning the UEFA cup.
 The triumph was over fellow Italian side Roma, 2–1 on aggregate.